-GlobalSign is responsible for activating the Private Key in accordance with the instructions and documentation provided by the manufacturer of the hardware security module.
+GlobalSign activates CA Private Keys in accordance with the instructions and documentation provided by the manufacturer of the hardware security module.
 Subscribers are responsible for protecting Private Keys in accordance with the obligations that are presented in the form of a Subscriber Agreement or Terms of Use.

-6.2.9 Method of Deactivating Private Key
+Method of Deactivating Private Key 6.2.9